Brave series: New Century Brave Wars

 Brave Wars is the first and only Brave series game to be produced for the PlayStation 2.
 Quantum Leap Layzelber (Ryoushi Choyaku Layzelber, title can also be interpreted as Quantum Leap Rayzelver and Quantum Leap Rayserver.
-It is worth noting that Layzelber is not counted among the Brave series by Sunrise).
+Layzelber is not counted among the Brave series by Sunrise).
 Chyota is the partner of an advanced robot called Layzer, who transforms into a Bugatti Chiron and combines with a VTOL jet called the Rayhawk to form Layzelber, who aims to stop the 6 Knights of Varios from conquering the multiverse.
 Layzelber can also combine with another jet to form Sky Layzelber, a drill tank to form Ground Layzelber, and a high-speed submarine to form Marine Layzelber.
 Or Layzer can skip the Rayhawk and combine with the other 3 support vehicles to form Dailayzer.
-Chyota's rival Gallio has a robot called Emperios that can combine with a racing limousine to form Emperios Forte, who can combine with an armored vehicle to form Emperios Fortissimo.
+Chyota's rival Gallio has a robot called Emperios that can combine with a private jet to form Emperios Forte, who can combine with an armored vehicle to form Emperios Fortissimo.
 Gallio is aided by his servants Roberto and Fiore.
 In a nod to Baan Gaan, Layzer is blue and Emperios is red, and the robots are rivals.
 Layzer's small support vehicles also function like Baan Gaan's animals.
 Both boys’ families each have some scientific skill used to make the robots.

 The first entry in the Eldran series, Zettai Muteki Raijin-Oh was also added to the game.
 This is mainly because of the many similarities between the Yūsha series and the Eldran series as they all featured transforming and combining robots and both series were animated by Sunrise.
 The only key difference was that the Eldran toys were produced by Tomy.
 However Tomy and Takara later merged into Takara Tomy, so that both series fall under the same corporate ownership allowing Raijin-Oh to be part of the game, along with Might Gaine, J-Decker, Dagwon, GaoGaiGar and the non-canon Layzelber.
 The other Brave robots and the other Eldran robots were not featured in the game.
 Unlike the Brave Sagas, Brave wars was made by Winkysoft and published by Atlus rather than Takara, who only licensed the game.